 The idea is that you use this chain device to clean and sharpen your chain – one customer says it did the job in 20 minutes, which we are quite impressed by – and it’s compact, light, sits easily among your tools without taking up any space, and at the price it’s hard to fault.

 9. Portek Maxi Chainmaster

-We are back to the electric models with this one from Portek – or, at least that is the brand on the body as we think it may be the same as one of the others – and it is the usual design with a wheel and a bolt-to-the-bench body.
+We are back to another electric chainsaw sharpener, this time from Portek – or, at least that is the brand on the body as we think it may be the same as one of the others – and it is the usual design with a wheel and a bolt-to-the-bench body.
 This model claims to be able to deal with chainsaws of ‘all makes and sizes’, has a fully adjustable angle for sharpening, and is described as ‘professional’ and ‘robust’.
 It is mains powered and has an 85W motor which seems to be standard with these.

 The grinding wheel on this model is replaceable – a neat touch we haven’t seen mentioned with others – and it is around the price we would expect at a little less than £50 at the time of writing.
-This one comes with more than 8/10 people having rated it 4-stars and above, so it must be doing something right, and in fact the only actual complaint we uncovered was that the instructions are difficult to use.
+This electric chainsaw sharpener comes with good reviews, so it must be doing something right, and in fact the only actual complaint we uncovered was that the instructions are difficult to use.
 If you want electric, it’s one for the shortlist.

 10. Neilsen Chainsaw Sharpener 130W

 The first thing to say about this electric chainsaw sharpener is that it immediately looks more robust and substantial than some of the others; whether it is or not is something we will come to in a moment.
 This one is its own design, and has a 130W motor which is powerful enough, and comes with a replaceable wheel (and apparently a spare supplied) all of which is interesting when considering the suspiciously low price you can buy it for.